macroquest/docs/plugins/core-plugins/mq2custombinds/custombind.md

 ## Example

+!!! note

-**NOTE: MQ2's very first bind command is "RANGED" so you do not need to do this, it is just listed here as an example**
+    MQ's very first bind command is "RANGED" so you do not need to do this, it is just listed here as an example.

 ```text
     /custombind add mybind